Boatshed operates from Gosport historic Engine House and Accumulator Tower

 Feeding the Royal Navy

 Royal Navy hardtack was made by machine at the Royal Clarence Yard, stamped with the Queen's mark and the number of the oven in which they were baked.
 Biscuits remained an important part of the Royal Navy sailor’s diet until the introduction of canned foods -- one of the key factors of the navy's success was having a reliable supply of quality preserved food for ships to take to sea for up to six months.
 A total of 50,000 ships biscuits/hardtack was made per hour, and one ton of bread was baked per hour.

-The Engine House is one of several spectacular buildings in Royal Clarence Yard, including the Pump House (now a café), the old forge, Flagstaff Green, the Ceremonial Arch and the great granary, bakery and slaughterhouse, all of which are Grade II listed by English Heritage.
+The Engine House is one of several important historic buildings in Royal Clarence Yard, including the Pump House (now a café), the old forge, Flagstaff Green, the Ceremonial Arch, the Granary and Bakery and Slaughterhouse, all of which are Grade II listed by English Heritage.

 Boatshed, which introduced high-tech to the boat brokerage industry, centre’s its operations at the Engine House while building its international network which now sells more boats per year than any other broker, thanks to its use of Artificial Intelligence and Predictive Analytics.
 But Boatshed maintains the traditional values of transparent sales and committed service that do indeed hark back to the 19th century.